cybersamarth/cybersamarth.github.io/README.md

 - Developed strategies for protection: Based on the analysis, devised robust cybersecurity strategies to safeguard against potential threats and breaches.

 - Hyper-realistic testing scenarios: Created and simulated real-world cyberattack scenarios to test the resilience and effectiveness of security measures.

+## Volunteer Experience
+**Core Team Member -  BSides Bangalore | Bangalore** July 2022 - July 2023
+•	Worked as a core member in chapter operations
+•	Built Strong Relationships
+•	Took initiative to identify and execute tasks to improve service quality.
+•	Maintained excellent professional relationships by going extra mile to complete tasks voluntarily.
+•	Collaborated with team of 20 volunteers to meet needs of program participants and increase outreach.

 ## Projects
 ### Keylogger